 - Do some self-work.
 Offer forgiveness to the past and present self, and others, and don’t set high expectations that cannot be met.
 Focus on what is possible here and now

 - Seek professional help: addiction can accompany depressive symptoms for men.
-Find a way to seek professional therapy and treatment for issues like lingering mental health issues and addictive behaviors
+Find a way to seek professional evidence based therapy and treatment for issues like lingering mental health issues and addictive behaviors

 - Don’t do it alone: find support from family, friends, and loved ones.
 Don’t try to do this alone without talking to someone who knows the person and how to best support them